Puppet: Push puppet

 A push puppet consists of a segmented character on a base which is kept under tension until the button on the bottom is pressed.
 The puppet wiggles, slumps and then collapses.
 Push puppets are usually intended as novelty toys, rather than as part of professional puppet theatre.

 Rod puppet

 A rod puppet is a puppet constructed around a central rod secured to the head.
 A large glove covers the rod and is attached to the neck of the puppet.
 A rod puppet is controlled by the puppeteer moving the metal rods attached to the hands of the puppet (or any other limbs) and by turning the central rod secured to the head.

-The best known examples of rod puppets are Jim Henson's Muppets, most notably Muppet characters such as Kermit the Frog, Miss Piggy, Gonzo and others, many Sesame Street characters such as Elmo, Bert, Grover and Abby Cadabby, and the main cast of Fraggle Rock.
+"Rod puppet" is also sometimes used as a term to distinguish hand puppets with rods controlling the hands from "live hand" puppets (hand puppets with additional hands serving as the puppet's hands).
+The best known examples of this type of puppets are Jim Henson's Muppets, most notably Muppet characters such as Kermit the Frog, Miss Piggy, Gonzo and others, many Sesame Street characters such as Elmo, Bert, Grover and Abby Cadabby, and the main cast of Fraggle Rock.